 • Cover the dough mixture with plastic wrap and let it rise until doubled in volume, about 1-2 hours.
 You should see the spider web-like gluten development when the dough is pulled.

-• Meanwhile, make the hotteok filling by mixing brown sugar, cinnamon, and peanuts in small bowl.
+• Meanwhile, make the hotteok filling by mixing sugars, cinnamon, breadcrumbs (or flour), and peanuts in small bowl.

 • Divide the dough into 8 equal portions.
 Grease your hands with a little bit of oil.
 Take one portion of dough and flatten it in your hand in a cupping shape.
 Put 1 1/2 tablespoonful of brown sugar filling on the center of the dough.